robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 * Recon:IAMUser/MaliciousIPCaller.Custom
 * UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom
 * UnauthorizedAccess:EC2/MaliciousIPCaller.Custom

+### Data Check

 At this point we know how the attacker was able to get into the system and what they did.
 But what about the data in the S3 bucket?
 Did they do anything to that?
 Have you received any alerts from Macie about data in your buckets?

-15. Go to the Macie console
+1. Go to the Macie console
-16. The alerts show up immediately
+2. The alerts show up immediately
   * Were any actions taken in the last 30 minutes?
   * Did Macie find any sensitive data in our buckets we should be worried about?
-17. Click on “Dashboard”
+3. Click on “Dashboard”
   * What types of files are at high risk (>5)?
   * Are access keys found in your bucket?
-18. Click the icon under “Critical Assets” for “S3 Objects by PII”
+4. Click the icon under “Critical Assets” for “S3 Objects by PII”
   * Is there any PII in your bucket?

 Now you know all of your PII should be encrypted, but what if the attacker removed that encryption?
 Rather than checking each file in S3, you can create a Macie alert to validate if encryption has been disabled.